KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/24-number-sacred-numerology.md

 **Primary Structural Diagnosis:**
 The **Archetypal Syntax of Structural Relationship.**
-Numbers are not mere quantities but symbolic expressions of **Relational Syntax (⌬)** as disclosed through pattern, phase, proportion, and resonance within the Lattice.
+Numbers are not mere quantities but symbolic expressions of **Relational Syntax (⌬)**, rendered intelligible through **L₄ (DL: Sophis)** as Pattern, Phase, Proportion, and Resonance within the Lattice.
-They constitute **Pure Forms of Relationship** that precede and condition embodied manifestation.
+They constitute the **Pure Forms of Relationship** that precede and condition all embodied manifestations.

 **Core Glyphic Sequence:**
 `📐 → ⌬ → 🔷 → ⚙️`